 Location: 48 Pier St, Altona, VIC 3018

 Just a few minutes walk from Altona’s attractive beachfront, Mosaic Bar & Eatery provides a comfortable and relaxed dining experience that befits its Mediterranean cuisine.

 The bayside suburb of Altona is a 30 minute drive (allow longer during the week) from Melbourne’s CBD, and a booking at the award-winning Mosaic restaurant makes it a worthwhile endeavour.

-Mosaic features vibrant Mediterranean cuisine with a modern Australian influence, a tapas share plate menu, beers on tap and a wide range of cocktails to choose from.
+Mosaic features vibrant Mediterranean cuisine with a modern Australian influence.
+There is a tapas share plate menu, beers on tap and a wide range of cocktails to choose from.